 Be as specific as possible.
 Explain the need behind the project – eg not just “we need a new website” but rather the business outcomes you are trying to achieve by developing a new website.
 It might seem like too much information, but the more background and context a service provider has, the better chance they have of delivering to your expectations.

-What are the project deliverables – i.e. the number and types of items required (including file types and sizes for digital products).
+What are the project deliverables – for example. the number and types of items required (including file types and sizes for digital products).
 Specifying these up front means you won’t have to go back and ask for further work down the track.

 When do you need the project completed?
 Your version of “as soon as possible’ might be different to that of your service provider.
-Be specific.
+Be specific, especially if it’s linked to a launch date or hard deadline.

 Many people won’t specify a budget as they’d rather hear back from the service provider first.
 Keep in mind that by doing this, you may be wasting their time, and yours.
 If you have a specific budget in mind, it’s better to make that clear up front so your provider can tailor a proposal to suit your budget.